alshedivat/al-folio/_news/btech_hons_graduation.md

 inline: true
 ---

-Graduted with Honors in B.Tech Computer Science and Applied Mathematics from [IIIT-Delhi](https://www.iiitd.ac.in).
+Graduated with Honors in B.Tech Computer Science and Applied Mathematics from [IIIT-Delhi](https://www.iiitd.ac.in).